-The placing of plant protection products (PPPs) on the market is legally regulated in the European Union and Slovenia.
+The placing of plant protection products (PPPs) on the market is legally regulated in the European Union (EU) and in Slovenia.
 The active substances for the use in PPPs are first approved by the European Commission for the EU area.
 PPPs containing approved active substances are authorised by the Administration for Food Safety, Veterinary Sector and Plant Protection for placing on the market and use in the territory of Slovenia.

 Approval of active substances used in plant protection products

 Active substances used in PPPs are evaluated by the Member States and the European Food Safety Agency (EFSA).
 When the evaluation is completed, EFSA issues an opinion on the assessment and approval of an individual active substance and submits it to the European Commission.
 Based on this opinion, the European Commission drafts a proposal on the approval or non-approval of the substance and puts it on the agenda of meetings of the Standing Committee on Plants, Animals, Food and Feed – “Plant Protection Products – Legislation”.
 Member States vote on the proposal at the Committee meeting.
-After the adoption of the proposal, the European Commission publishes a regulation on the approval or non-approval of the active substance for the EU area in the Official Journal of the European Union.
+After the adoption of the proposal, the European Commission publishes a regulation on the approval or non-approval of the active substance for the EU area in the Official Journal of the EU.
 The data on approved and non-approved active substances are published in the EU pesticides database.

 An applicant wishing to obtain an approval of an active substance in the EU must submit extensive documentation – dossier to one of the EU Member States.
-The procedure of assessment of active substances involves the Administration for Food Safety, Veterinary Sector and Plant Protection.
+The procedure of assessment of active substances involves the Administration for Food Safety, Veterinary Sector and Plant Protection (Administration).
 If an applicant wishes to submit an application for the assessment of an active substance in Slovenia, they can contact the Administration.